-Before looking into a bed bug treatment, properly identifying bed bugs is a critical first step.
+Before looking into a bed bug treatment provider, properly identifying bed bugs is a critical first step.
 They often go undetected for prolonged periods of time.
 Read below on doing an accurate assessment:

 What is a bed bug treatment?

-A bed bug treatment is the necessary action taken once a bed bug infestation is discovered in any living space.
+A bed bug treatment Toronto provider would be needed to take action once a bed bug infestation is discovered in any living space.
 The process may include high heat, steam, powder, laundering, mattress encasements, vacuuming, and pesticide.
 Often, a combination of multiple treatment methods need to be used in order to combat a major infestation.
 Visitor our bed bug removal page for more details.
 Before we get too ahead of ourselves, let’s examine the basic identification process:

 What are bed bugs?